freebyTech/freebyJenkinsAgent/README.md

-# freebyJenkinsAgent - Jenkins JNLP Agent with kubectl, helm, and helm push support.
+# freebyJenkinsAgent - A Jenkins JNLP Agent with kubectl, helm, and helm push support

 This repository contains the docker and Jenkins build files for the container that is used as a special agent for the Jenkins container inside the Kubernetes cluster.
 It gives helm and kubectl support and support to also push charts to a chart museum.